Pedromrv/ArrowFunctionSpreadOperatorDeconstruction/README.md

+# Arrow Function
+# Spread Operator
-# Arrow Function, Spread Operator, Deconstruction
+# Deconstruction

 ## The Arrow Function (JS only)